pjechris/Akane/README.md

 ## ViewController

-The ViewController, through the `ComponentViewController` class, makes the link between `ComponentViewModel` and `ComponentView`.
+ViewController, through `ComponentController` protocol, makes the link between `ComponentViewModel` and `ComponentView`.

 Just pass your `ComponentViewModel` to your ViewController to bind it to its view.